glangeveld/ice/README.md

 # Interactive Command Executor (`ice`)

 Simple Python program that reads command lines one-by-one from a file and executes these command lines on request.
-It is especially convenient to use this program for command line-based demonstrations.
+It is especially convenient to use this program for command-based demonstrations.

 The program executes a loop with the following steps:

 1. Wait for the Enter key to be pressed